9

 • 3

-$\begingroup$ I feel that the proposed approach to "simply remove all signs" to fix a problem one observes is far from asking a conceptual question. $\endgroup$ May 24 at 13:31
+$\begingroup$ I feel that the proposed approach to "simply remove all signs" to fix a problem one observes is far from asking a conceptual question. $\endgroup$ Commented May 24, 2023 at 13:31

 You must log in to answer this question.